Galahad: Conception and descent

-Grail Quest
+Grail Quest and ascension

-Upon reaching adulthood (in medieval definition) of 15 years old, Galahad is finally united with his father Lancelot, who had never met him before that (not even during the years of living with Elaine).
+Upon reaching the medieval definition of adulthood at 15 years old, Galahad is finally united with his father Lancelot, who had never met him before that.
 Lancelot knights Galahad after having been bested by him in a duel, the first and only time that Lancelot ever lost in a fair fight to anyone.
 Galahad is then brought to King Arthur's court at Camelot during Pentecost, where he is accompanied by a very old knight who immediately leads him over to the Round Table and unveils his seat at the Siege Perilous, an unused chair that has been kept vacant for the sole person who will succeed in the quest of the Holy Grail.
 For all others who have aspired to sit there, it has proved to be immediately fatal.
 Galahad survives this test, witnessed by Arthur who, upon realising the greatness of this new knight, leads him out to the river where a magic sword lies in a stone with an inscription reading "Never shall man take me hence but only he by whose side I ought to hang; and he shall be the best knight of the world."
 (The embedding of a sword in a stone is also an element of the legends of Arthur's original sword, the sword in the stone.
 In Malory's version, this is the sword that had belonged to Balin.)
 Galahad accomplishes this test with ease, and Arthur swiftly proclaims him to be the greatest knight ever.
 Galahad is promptly invited to become a Knight of the Round Table, and soon afterwards, Arthur's court witnesses an ethereal vision of the Grail.
 The quest to seek out this holy object is begun at once.